SIBO, short for small intestinal bacterial overgrowth, may be one of the most common gastrointestinal issues you’ve never heard about.

-- Take immune boosting supplements like Zinc - Zinc also plays an important role in immunity.
+- Take immune-boosting supplements like zinc – Zinc also plays an important role in immunity.
 In addition, and probably more importantly, many patients even in the US are zinc deficient.
 Taking zinc if you are deficient will improve immunity, but taking zinc if you have normal levels already will not.
-Start with 30-60mg of Zinc per day.

-- Consider using Beta glucans - Beta glucans are naturally occurring sugars from pathogenic bacteria in your GI tract.
-The use of beta glucans is meant to stimulate your immune system to help it "remember" the bad guys and differentiate them from the "good" guys.
-Studies have shown that taking beta glucans stimulate the complement system (part of your immune system) which may help improve overall immune function.
+- Consider using Beta glucans – Beta-glucans are naturally occurring sugars from pathogenic bacteria in your GI tract.
+The use of beta-glucans is meant to stimulate your immune system to help it “remember” the bad guys and differentiate them from the “good” guys.
+Studies have shown that taking beta-glucans stimulates the complement system (10) (part of your immune system) which may help improve overall immune function.

 Many, but not all, patients with SIBO present with some degree of nausea.